DavideDalPos/davidedalpos.github.io/_publications/2022-05-13-VespidaeSoika.md

 title: "The Giordani Soika collection of Eumeninae at the Natural History Museum of Venice Giancarlo Ligabue: catalogue of species and type specimens (Insecta, Hymenoptera, Vespidae)"
 collection: publications
 permalink: /publication/2022-05-13-VespidaeSoika
-excerpt: '<b>Abstract:</b> <i>An account of the Antonio Giordani Soika Eumeninae collection housed at the Natural History Museum of Venice Giancarlo Ligabue is presented, following its recent reorganization.
-A list of identified species, with the count of specimens, is provided, as well as details on type specimens.
-With over 21,000 identified specimens and 2,756 type specimens from all zoogeographical regions, the collection covers over 60% of the world’s Eumeninae species.
-Several incongruities emerged during the verification of type specimens.
-A brief history of the collection is presented, with comments on Giordani Soika’s activity</i>.'
 date: 2022-05-13
 venue: 'Zootaxa'
 paperurl: 'https://doi.org/10.11646/zootaxa.5137.1.1'